-6.23 Inland Island Highway Corridor Development Permit Area Part 1 Administration Information Note: the designation of this development permit area and description of the special conditions or objectives that justify the designation are located in the Electoral Area G Official Community Plan.
-Applicability (a) A development permit is required for the following commercial, industrial, intensive residential andmulti-residential uses unless specifically exempt: Part 2 Interpretation (i) alteration of land, removal of vegetation, disturbance of soils, including grubbing, scraping, and removal of top soils; (ii) construction or erection of buildings and structures; (iii) creation of non-structural impervious or semi-pervious surfaces; and Land Use Regulations (iv) Subdivision as defined in the Land Title Act or Strata Property Act. (b) Exemptions All development activities, including subdivision of land that does not include commercial, industrial, intensive residential or multi-residential development or related activities. (c) Guidelines (i) Development or redevelopment of commercial, industrial, or multi-residential Part 4 Zones land within theInland Island Highway Development Permit Area shall: (A) reinforce the rural and aesthetic visual image of the Inland Island Highway by maintaining the rural wooded landscape on adjoining lands; (B) ensure that orderly and aesthetic development or redevelopment of existing Part 5 Subdivision Regulations industrial zoned lands do not negatively impact the view corridor of the new highway; and, (C) prohibit direct vehicular access from the Inland Island Highway. (ii) All industrial, commercial, or multi-residential subdivisions or individual developments should provide a 30.0 m visual integrity buffer, adjacent to the Development Areas Inland Island Highway, where a natural wooded character will be maintained and no buildings, outdoor storage or signage shall be permitted without the approval of both the MOTI and the Regional District Board. (iii) Buildings, structures, parking, and storage should be designed and sited to be outside of the visual integrity buffer of the Inland Island Highway and complement Permit the rural integrity of the area.
+6.23 Inland Island Highway Corridor Development Permit Area

+Information Note: the designation of this development permit area and description of the special conditions or objectives that justify the designation are located in the Electoral Area G Official Community Plan.

+A development permit is required for the following commercial, industrial, intensive residential andmulti-residential uses unless specifically exempt:

+- (i) alteration of land, removal of vegetation, disturbance of soils, including grubbing, scraping, andremoval of top soils; - (ii) construction or erection of buildings and structures; - (iii) creation of non-structural impervious or semi-pervious surfaces; and - (iv) Subdivision as defined in the Land Title Act or Strata Property Act.

+All development activities, including subdivision of land that does not include commercial, industrial, intensive residential or multi-residential development or related activities.

+- (i) Development or redevelopment of commercial, industrial, or multi-residential land within theInland Island Highway Development Permit Area shall: - (A) reinforce the rural and aesthetic visual image of the Inland Island Highway by maintaining the rural wooded landscape on adjoining lands; - (B) ensure that orderly and aesthetic development or redevelopment of existing industrial zoned lands do not negatively impact the view corridor of the new highway; and, - (C) prohibit direct vehicular access from the Inland Island Highway. - (ii) All industrial, commercial, or multi-residential subdivisions or individual developments should provide a 30.0 m visual integrity buffer, adjacent to the Inland Island Highway, where a natural wooded character will be maintained and no buildings, outdoor storage or signage shall be permitted without the approval of both the MOTI and the Regional District Board. - (iii) Buildings, structures, parking, and storage should be designed and sited to be outside of the visual integrity buffer of the Inland Island Highway and complement the rural integrity of the area.
 Plans shall be submitted illustrating cross sections of the property and proposed buildings.
 The Plans shall illustrate the view corridor of eastbound and westbound traffic and the visual impact of any proposed structures from the Inland Island Highway.
 In addition, a photographic survey of the site and development proposal shall be submitted, from adjoining parcels and major roadways, to illustrate visual compatibility with surrounding development.